 - Non-Members $249

 Wisconsin landlord-tenant laws are constantly changing.
-To help keep you up to date we offer prior attendees a $50 discount.
+To help keep you up to date those who attended in the past three years a $50 discount.

-What you will learn at the Apartment Association's 2013 Landlord Boot camp
+What you will learn at the Apartment Association's 2015 Landlord Boot Camp

-Landlord Boot Camp covers everything that you need to know about residential Landlord Tenant law in Wisconsin, as amended by Act 143, including:
+Landlord Boot Camp covers everything that you need to know about residential Landlord Tenant law in Wisconsin, as amended in March 2012 by Act 143 and again in October 2013 with the passage of SB 179, including: